howtoclient/nodejs-api-starter/README.md

 ---

 ### POST Tokens Info API
-Returns list of requestd tokens by id and their data
+Requests list of requestd tokens by id and their data

 Request body:
 ```